 - foul-smelling breath that doesn’t go away after you brush your teeth

 You must practice proper oral hygiene to treat gingivitis.
 You should also cut back on any smoking and control your diabetes.
-Other gum disease treatment include:
+Other gum disease treatments include:

 - antibiotic medications